moosan6363/ciirc_project_devcontainer/README.md

 Open VSCode and open the folder `ciirc_project_devcontainer`.
 Reopen the folder in the devcontainer (click on the small green box in the bottom left).

+## Coppelia
+Download from [here](https://coppeliarobotics.com/#download).
+Choose Ubnutu 22.04.
+And you place this application to "/home/ws/CoppeliaSim".

 # ROS2

 ## Package Creation